Skip to content

 #How to Prevent OR-IEH-01 From Coming Back

 Set card expiration reminders.
-Put a calendar alert one month before each card expires so you can update your Google Payments profile the day the replacement arrives.
+Put a calendar alert one month before each card expires so you can update your Google Payments profile the same day the replacement arrives.
 This single habit prevents the most common cause of OR-IEH-01.

 Keep your billing address current.
 Update it with both your bank and Google Payments on the same day after moving.